BackupTheBerlios/subnant-svn/trunk/README.txt

     // Create hook scripts by cloning example cd subnant/hooks
     copy post-commit.bat.example post-commit.bat
+    copy post-propchange.bat.example post-propchange.bat
+    [edit if necessary to suit your setup]

-    // Run test to check post-commit email is being sent subnant test
+    // Run test to check hooks are working and email is being sent subnant test

-    // Create new repository (or copy hook script into repos/conf) subnant create -D:repos=hooktest
+    // Create new repository (or copy hook script into repos/conf)
+    // any hook scripts in subnant/conf are copied into repository subnant create -D:repos=hooktest